Website Maryland Aviation Administration

 LICENSES & CERTIFICATIONS:

-1. Employees in this classification are assigned duties that require operation of a motor vehicle.
+1. Employees in this classification are assigned duties that require the operation of a motor vehicle.
 Employees must possess a motor vehicle operator’s license valid in the State of Maryland.

 3. Employees in this classification must obtain a BWI Airfield Operator’s Permit in accordance with the Code of Maryland Regulation 11.03.01.04, Control of Vehicular Traffic on the Air Operations Area prior to permanent appointment.